Easily identify and block calls from likely scammers with Scam ID and Scam Block.

 For more information about privacy and security, please see our Privacy Center.

-- As of January 7, 2019 T-Mobile has begun supporting Caller Verified Enhancement, a new technology aimed at reducing spoofed calls to customers.
+- As of January 7, 2019 T-Mobile was first to market for calls between customers on our network with Caller Verified Enhancement, a new technology aimed at reducing spoofed calls to customers.

 - Spoofed calls occur when a scammer temporarily hijacks a number to match the area code and prefix of the person's phone number being targeted.
-Current protection apps only block known scam numbers, not spoofed calls.
+SHAKEN/STIR technology lets consumers know that an incoming call is really coming from the number listed on the caller ID display – not a spoofed robocall or scammer.

 - Calls marked as verified have an on-screen display when a call has been verified.
 Non-verified calls or calls from customers of other mobile carriers continue to come in as not verified.